 You have already learned about the audit criteria.
 Now it is time to assess yourself and your system that will be audited against the specified criteria.
 The internal auditor self-assessment is crucial to help you evaluate your readiness for the audit.
 If you found some gaps, you can address them – in most cases those gaps will be accepted by the auditors.
 Do not forget to have an action plan for the identified gaps.
 You now have a clear picture of the potential outcomes in your upcoming audit.

 Don’t panic.
-Non-conformity in audits is not the end of the audit process.
+Non-conformities in audits are not the end of the audit process.

-Ask your auditor to support his/her non-conformities with objective evidence.
+Ask your auditor to support their non-conformities with objective evidence.

 The more you learn about the audit process, the more confident you will be in handling the audit.
 It is essential to understand the non-conformities.
 Ask your auditor to be specific about non-conformities and ask him/her to support the non-conformities with objective evidence.